 A 1986 graduate of the University of Iowa, Norton played both basketball and baseball for the Hawkeyes.
 Norton was a guard on coach Lute Olson's (former legendary Arizona coach) Iowa teams that won a 1979 Big Ten Conference title and advanced to the NCAA Final Four in 1980.
 On the diamond, Norton was a four-year letterwinner and pitcher for head coach Duane Banks.

 Norton also pitched professionally for the Montreal Expos' (now Washington Nationals) organization for three seasons before moving into coaching.

 An Iowa City, Iowa, native, Norton and his wife, Claire, have four children: Tom, Carly, Allie and Nick.
-Tom graduated from Truman State and Carly, from St. Ambrose, both played basketball in college.
-Allie is currently a senior on the Truman State basketball team, while Nick will join the UAB basketball team as a freshman in the fall.
+Tom graduated from Truman State, Carly from St. Ambrose and Allie just completed her senior year at Truman State where all three played college basketball.
+Nick recently finished his freshman year at UAB where he is the starting point guard for the Blazers.